Use The Email Media Type And Create A Send Only SMTP Server

 Try sending an email from the command line,

-The most significant thing you can do, is to make sure that reverse DNS lookups work for your chosen domain name.
+If you still want to try, then you will also need to make sure that reverse DNS lookups work for your chosen domain name.

-Eg, using the host command on a different servers, query your zabbix server by its domain name.
+E.g., using the host command on a different server, query your Zabbix server by its domain name.

 > zabbix.your-domain.tld has address 111.222.333.444